kevinchen93/heirbnb/README.md

 ### Listings
   * Listings are displayed on the homepage.
   * Logged in users can create listings.
-  * A user will be able to edit and delete his or her own listings.
+  * A user is able to edit and delete his or her own listings.
   * Users will be able to search for listings through listings search (by location and availability) and Google Maps search

 ### Bookings